harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/shared/_sto-ref-ui-tool-prod-token.md

 The access token used to log in to a specific product in the scanner.
 This is required for some scans.
 In most cases this is a password or an API key.
-You should create a Harness file secret with your encrypted ID and reference the secret using the format `<+secrets.getValue(project.product-access-token>`.
-For more information, go to  [Add and Reference File Secrets](/docs/platform/security/add-file-secrets).
+You should create a Harness text secret with your encrypted token and reference the secret using the format `<+secrets.getValue(project.container-access-id>`.
+For more information, go to [Add and Reference Text Secrets](/docs/platform/security/add-use-text-secrets).